8. Capacitor Discharge Bonder (2026)

 Brass is a better compromise as it requires less energy than aluminium and retains the safety margin.

-The entire weld current return path—MOSFET sources, capacitor negative, and anvil will be contained within a very small area on the lid, minimizing parasitic inductance and ensuring a sharp, powerful pulse is delivered to the workpiece.
+The entire weld current return path—MOSFET sources, capacitor negative, and anvil is contained within a very small area on the lid, minimizing parasitic inductance and ensuring a sharp, powerful pulse is delivered to the workpiece.

 1.6mm Lanthanated Tungsten; grind a small, flat tip on it ~0.5mm to 1.0mm diameter.